cauwt/articles/README.md

 # articles

-This is a blog that stores popular blogs translated by me.
+This is a place that stores my translations from popular blogs.